ciencialatitud0/EPIC_4/_sources/info/programme.md

 10h40 - 11h00: Coffee Break

 11h00 - 13h00: Tutorial 3: Analysis and visualisation of adaptive mesh refinement simulations (Wladimir Banda-Barragán, Yachay Tech)

+In this tutorial, which is a follow-up of tutorial 1, we will discuss structured and unstructured meshgrids used in computational fluid dynamics.
+We will look at techniques and methods used to analyse and visualise several simulation data files, written in both grid types.

 13h00 - 15h00: Lunch Break